AssetFetch/spec/spec.md

-# 10. Implementation analysis and handling
+# 10. Working with asset implementations

 ## 10.1.
 Overview